nvpro-samples/build_all/README.md

 ![screenshot-vk_denoise](doc/vk_denoise.png)

 This example is an extension of the vk_raytrace example.
-After a few iteration, the image will be denoised using the [Optix7 denoiser](https://developer.nvidia.com/optix-denoiser).
-To achieve this, an interop between Cuda and Vulkan is set.
+After a few iterations, the image will be denoised using the [Optix7 denoiser](https://developer.nvidia.com/optix-denoiser).
+To achieve this, an interop between CUDA and Vulkan is set.
 Vulkan images are converted to CUDA buffers and converted back after been denoised.
 This pass is inserted between other rendering passes, as it is done in vk_raytrace.

 * Loads `.gltf 2` models
 * VK_NV_ray_tracing